-Christina “Farphyni” Maisl is a self-taught symbolist and fantasy artist, born on the 30th of May 1996, in Austria.
+Christina “Farphyni” M. is a self-taught symbolist and fantasy artist, born on the 30th of May 1996, in Austria.

 To keep her absolute artistic freedom, she decided to keep art as her hobby and is currently studying biotechnology.
 She got her bacherlor degree in 2018.

 Though being an artist that mainly draws and paints, Farphyni also designs and sews costumes and bags, weaves fabrics, creates leathercrafts and sculptures.
 Even 3D-art and -prints are part of her creation.
 Farphyni is always eager to try out new things!

-Regarding drawn art, Farphyni usually uses a various range of materials, such as acrylics, pencils, ink, watercolour, ballpoint pen, copics and many more.
+Regarding drawn art, Farphyni usually uses a various range of materials, such as oil paints, acrylics, pencils, ink, watercolour, ballpoint pen, copics and many more.

 Farphyni attempts to represent reality in its gritty particularity.
-She believes that art should represent absolute truths that could only be described indirectly, thus believes that art did not have to relate to everyday experience.
+She believes that art should represent absolute truths that could only be described indirectly.
 Her works are personal and express her own ideologies and worldview, particularly the belief in the artist’s power to reveal truth.

 What unites her different styles is the emphasis for symbolism, often under the guise of fantasy art.